g00glen00b/dimitri.codes/content/posts/2019-01-08-2018-a-year-in-review/index.md

 title: "2018: A year in review"
 date: "2019-01-08"
 categories: ["General"]
+excerpt: "As usual, the beginning of a new year is a good time to reflect on the previous year.
+For me, that meant the return of writing more blogposts, so I'm quite satisfied.
+Anyhow, let's recap some important  analytics!"
 ---

 As usual, the beginning of a new year is a good time to reflect on the previous year.
 For me, that meant the return of writing more blogposts, so I'm quite satisfied.
 Anyhow, let's recap some important analytics!